May 09 25

 Centenary cream-tea at the Count House; Jon, Laetitia, Keith, Roger, Leo, Iain, Pete, Bob, and Toni

-3 Responses to “Cornish Guidebook Centenary Celebration”
+3 thoughts on “Cornish Guidebook Centenary Celebration”

 Leave a Reply